 Monthly Update – August 2011

 Welcome to our monthly SEO update for August 2011.
-This update highlights key news in the SEO industry during August 2011, key SEO related blog posts from our bloggers in the US and Australia and key articles covered in our global newsletter.
+This update highlights key news in the search industry during August 2011, key SEO related blog posts from our bloggers in the US and Australia and key articles covered in our global newsletter.

 1. SEO News